-VM Power Management employs qemu-kvm to provide communications channels between the host and VMs in the form of Virtio-Serial which appears as a paravirtualized serial device on a VM and can be configured to use various backends on the host.
-For this example each Virtio-Serial endpoint on the host is configured as AF_UNIX file socket, supporting poll/select and epoll for event notification.
-In this example each channel endpoint on the host is monitored via epoll for EPOLLIN events.
-Each channel is specified as qemu-kvm arguments or as libvirt XML for each VM, where each VM can have a number of channels up to a maximum of 64 per VM, in this example each DPDK lcore on a VM has exclusive access to a channel.
+The VM power management solution employs qemu-kvm to provide communications channels between the host and VMs in the form of a virtio-serial connection that appears as a para-virtualised serial device on a VM and can be configured to use various backends on the host.
+For this example, the configuration of each virtio-serial endpoint on the host as an AF_UNIX file socket, supporting poll/select and epoll for event notification.
+In this example, each channel endpoint on the host is monitored for EPOLLIN events using epoll.
+Each channel is specified as qemu-kvm arguments or as libvirt XML for each VM, where each VM can have several channels up to a maximum of 64 per VM.
+In this example, each DPDK lcore on a VM has exclusive access to a channel.

-To enable frequency changes from within a VM, a request via the librte_power interface is forwarded via Virtio-Serial to the host, each request contains the vCPU and power command(scale up/down/min/max).
-The API for host and guest librte_power is consistent across environments, with the selection of VM or Host Implementation determined at automatically at runtime based on the environment.

-Upon receiving a request, the host translates the vCPU to a pCPU via the libvirt API before forwarding to the host librte_power.
+To enable frequency changes from within a VM, the VM forwards a librte_power request over the virtio-serial channel to the host.
+Each request contains the vCPU and power command (scale up/down/min/max).
+The API for the host librte_power and guest librte_power is consistent across environments, with the selection of VM or host implementation determined automatically at runtime based on the environment.
+On receiving a request, the host translates the vCPU to a pCPU using the libvirt API before forwarding it to the host librte_power.